CodewithAbhi7/AI-Resume-Analyzer/README.md

 ## Overview

-AI Resume Analyzer is developed using Gemini Pro, Python, and Streamlit that evaluates resumes against job descriptions.
+AI Resume Analyzer is an LLM-powered Applicant Tracking System (ATS) simulator built using Google Gemini (Gemini Pro Vision), Python, and Streamlit. that evaluates resumes against job descriptions.
 The system performs semantic and keyword-level analysis to generate:Resume–JD match score, Missing keyword insights, Context-aware improvement suggestions.

+This enables users to iteratively optimize resumes and improve ATS pass rates, also for Recruiters(HR) to find the right candidate.

 ## Features